-(E) Assure that all hospice employees who provide services are licensed, certified, or registered in accordance with federal and state law.
+(E) Ensure that all hospice employees, volunteers, and contracted staff who provide direct services to hospice individuals are trained, licensed, certified, and/or registered in accordance with applicable federal and state law.

-(F) Not discontinue nor diminish the hospice care it provides to the consumer because of the inability of the consumer to pay or receive medicaid reimbursement for such care pursuant to the medicare requirements at Section 1861 (dd)(2)(D) of the Social Security Act, 42 U.S.C.
-1395x(dd)(2)(D) (December 8, 2003).
+(F) Not discontinue or diminish the hospice care provided to the individual because of the inability of the individual to pay or receipt of medicaid reimbursement for such care pursuant to the medicare requirements outlined in Section 1861 (dd)(2)(D) of the Social Security Act, 42 U.S.C.
+1395x(dd)(2)(D) (as in effect January 1, 2017).

-(H) Arrange for another individual or entity to furnish services to the hospice's consumers in accordance with 42 C.F.R.
-418.56 (June 5, 2008) when the hospice cannot provide services to the consumer.
-This arrangement must include a signed agreement and this agreement must remain on file at the hospice agency.
+(G) Arrange for another individual or entity to furnish services to the individual in accordance with 42 C.F.R.
+418.56 (October 1, 2017) when the designated hospice cannot provide services to the individual.
+This arrangement must include a signed agreement which shall remain on file at the hospice agency.

-(L) Have a signed agreement with the nursing facility, the ICF-MR, the general inpatient facility, and/or the inpatient respite care facility in which the consumer resides and/or receives services.
+(J) Have a signed agreement with the nursing facility, the intermediate care facility for individuals with intellectual disabilities (ICF-IID), the general inpatient facility, and/or the inpatient respite care facility in which the individual resides and/or receives services.
+The terms of the agreement must not violate the medicaid provider agreement as set forth in rule 5160-1-17.2 of the Administrative Code and must not violate the individual's freedom of choice of providers.
 This agreement must remain on file at the hospice agency and contain, at a minimum, the following:

-(1) A stipulation that the hospice maintains responsibility for the professional management of the consumer's hospice care;
+(1) A stipulation that the designated hospice maintains responsibility for the professional management of the individual's hospice care;

 (2) A delineation of the manner in which contracted services are coordinated and supervised by the hospice;